 The Mulberry Bush rhyme relates the household chores that had to be done on each day of the week.

-Solomon Grundy is one of the oldest and gloomiest nursery rhymes about the seven day week.
+Solomon Grundy is the oldest and gloomiest nursery rhymes ever written about the seven day week.

 William Shakespeare (1564-1616) portrayed the “Ages of Man” following the order of the seven day week. (coming)